8HoLoN/latex-to-markdown/README.md

 * [Become a backer or sponsor on Patreon.](https://www.patreon.com/8HoLoN)

 # Introduction
-Convert latex notation to ready to be embedded markdown
+Convert latex notation to ready to be embedded Markdown

 Go here : https://8holon.github.io/latex-to-markdown/